-CERC’s research in the field of organizational innovation includes efforts to understand organizational leadership and culture impact efforts to implement health delivery innovations, promote efforts to deploy integrative approaches to patient care, efforts to understand and improve safety and reliability of health care organizations, and efforts to understand the role of information technology in organizational innovation.
+CERC’s research in the field of organizational innovation includes efforts to understand organizational leadership and culture impact efforts to implement health delivery innovations, promote integrative approaches to patient care, understand and improve safety and reliability of health care organizations, and understand the role of information technology in organizational innovation.

-Dr. Singer and her colleagues have recently focused on how to build a high-functioning health care team.
-Using structured interviews with health care team members (including physicians, nurses, medical assistants, social workers, and administrative staff), the researchers tracked team performance over three years in five key domains: skill sets, communication, shared goals, understanding of individual roles, and perceptions of mutual respect and trust.
+Health Care Management Dr. Sara Singer and her colleagues have recently focused on how to build a high-functioning health care team.
+Using structured interviews with health care team members (including physicians, nurses, medical assistants, social workers, and adminstrative staff), the researchers tracked team performance over three years in five key domains: skill sets, communication, shared goals, understanding of individual roles, and perceptions of mutual respect and trust.

 Human Technology Frontiers Learning systems for health care workers to perfect safety-critical work.